 - Create multiple feeds.

 - Display photos from your account and a single hashtag.

 - Sharing buttons.
 (Pro)

 As with most plugins, you can choose the number of photos to be displayed, their size and spacing, as well as whether or not to display a “View on Instagram” button.
-Once you set your options, your feed can then be displayed in your sidebar, footer or header, or directly into a specific page or post.
+Once you set your options, your feed can then be displayed in your sidebar, footer, or header, or directly on a specific page or post.

 - Full-width widget area.

-- 1, 2 or 3 column layout.
+- 1, 2, or 3 column layout.

 - “View on Instagram” button

-- Slider or thumbnail layout.
+- A slider or thumbnail layout.

 - Fully responsive.